ELITR/online-text-flow/README.md

       -h, --help  Show this message and exit.

     Commands:
-      client  Post data from the standard input as the KIND of events to the... events  Turn data from speech recognition into text for machine... server  Run the web app to merge, stream, and display online text flow...
+      client  Emit data from the standard input as the KIND of events to the... events  Turn data from speech recognition into text for machine... server  Run the web app to merge, stream, and display online text flow...